Heart Valve Diseases

 - Narrowing of the valve (stenosis).
 When the valve opening becomes narrowed, it limits the blood flow out of the ventricles or atria.
 The heart is forced to pump blood with more force to move blood through the narrowed or stiff (stenotic) valve.

 Heart valves can develop both regurgitation and stenosis at the same time.
-Also, more than 1 heart valve can be affected at the same time.
+Also, more than one heart valve can be affected at the same time.
 Some of the more common heart valve diseases are:

 - Bicuspid aortic valve.
 With this birth defect, the aortic valve has only 2 leaflets instead of 3.
-It is more likely to narrow over time.
+It's more likely to narrow over time.
 If the valve becomes narrowed, it is harder for the blood to flow through.
 Often the aortic valve may also develop regurgitation in addition to stenosis.
 Symptoms often don’t appear until the adult years.

 - Mitral valve prolapse.
 With this defect, the mitral valve leaflets bulge and don’t close correctly during the contraction of the heart.
 This may lead to a lot of regurgitation over time.